Skip to content

 How Much Is Child Support in Mississippi?

-If you make $60,000 a year in Mississippi, child support for 1 child is estimated at $700 per month ($8,400 per year) based on the Miss.
-Code § 43-19-101.
-This is based on the guideline percentage applied to your income.
-The actual amount depends on your net resources and any deductions.
+If you make $60,000 a year in Mississippi, child support for 1 child is estimated at $700 per month ($8,400 per year).
+Based on the guideline percentage applied to your income.

 Mississippi Child Support Estimates by Income (2026)